 You might check with a homeopathic physician for the remedy for fever childhood that will work best for your child’s fever.
 We find homeopathic medicine to be amazingly effective, and a very safe way to treat children’s illnesses.

-Elderflower tea is also another good remedy for childhood fever.
-Steep 2 teaspoons of dried elfer flowers in a cup of hot water for 20 minutes.
+Elderflower (Sambucus nigra) tea is also another good remedy for childhood fever.
+Steep 2 teaspoons of dried elderflowers in 1 cup of hot water for 20 minutes.

 Determining the underlying illness is sometimes important in helping your child recover if they are experiencing a high fever.
 Once we started treating the ear infection, Hailey recovered quickly, and her fever didn’t come back at night.